 What is covered with travel insurance to Peru?

-As standard, our policies cover for over 50 sports and activities, so you can get up to more on your holiday.
-With Machu Picchu being 2,430m high, we’ll cover hiking up to 6,000m at no extra cost.
-Though be aware that after 2,000m we no longer cover personal accident or personal liability – but you’ll still be covered for the cost of medical treatment if you should hurt yourself in that last 500m hike to the summit.
+As standard, our policies cover for over 100 sports and activities, so you can get up to more on your holiday.
+With Machu Picchu being 2,430m high, we include hiking and trekking travel insurance up to 3,000 metres at no extra cost.

 We also offer a range of benefits, including:

 - Abandoning your trip

 - Accommodation cover

 For more information about what’s covered with travel insurance for Peru, have a read of our policy documents here.